blue-duty/stars/README.md

 * [Paving-Base/APK-Installer](https://github.com/Paving-Base/APK-Installer) - An Android Application Installer for Windows
 * [nptr/msstyleEditor](https://github.com/nptr/msstyleEditor) - an editor for windows visual styles
 * [rayenghanmi/RyTuneX](https://github.com/rayenghanmi/RyTuneX) - RyTuneX is a cutting-edge optimizer built with the WinUI 3 framework, designed to amplify the performance of Windows devices.
 Crafted for both Windows 10 and 11.
-* [xM4ddy/OFGB](https://github.com/xM4ddy/OFGB) - GUI Tool To Removes Ads From Various Places Around Windows 11
+* [xM4ddy/OFGB](https://github.com/xM4ddy/OFGB) - GUI Tool To Remove Ads From Various Places Around Windows 11
 * [1Remote/1Remote](https://github.com/1Remote/1Remote) - One Remote Access Manager to Rule Them All
 * [winsw/winsw](https://github.com/winsw/winsw) - A wrapper executable that can run any executable as a Windows service, in a permissive license.
 * [lin-ycv/EverythingPowerToys](https://github.com/lin-ycv/EverythingPowerToys) - Everything search plugin for PowerToys Run